keirans/keirans.github.io/posts/AWS_Bastion_Guacamole/index.md

 # High Level Solution Overview
 The 2 core components of the solution are detailed below.
-To align with well architected principals, please note that these components were
+To align with well architected principals, these components were

 * Deployed using an Infrastructure as Code approach (Terraform) and leveraged an automated CICD Pipeline to do so
 * Were built with IAM policies scoped to least privilege model, and where secrets were required such as Lambda communicating to an RDS database, they were retrieved from an external secrets management platform